-Microsoft Calculator app has now become an open source project on GitHub.
-The Company has allowed such community to bring newer products on its platform in the past as well.
-As a result, there are numerous software that we use are open-source programs.
-A few of them are PowerShell, File Manager, .NET framework, MS-DOS etc.
+Microsoft Calculator app has now become an open-source project on GitHub.
+The Company has allowed such a community to bring newer products on its platform in the past as well.
+As a result, there is numerous software that we use are open-source programs.
+A few of them are PowerShell, File Manager, .NET framework, MS-DOS, etc.

 Microsoft has recently shielded its Linux community from lawsuits by opening more than 60,000 patents.
-As they have already open source their Calculator app, anyone can now change its source code thus imparting smooth user experience.
+As they have already open-source their Calculator app, anyone can now change its source code thus imparting a smooth user experience.

-This is indeed a great leap for Windows developers to contribute their expertise on building a nice Microsoft Calculator app.
-They can either participate in open discussions or improve its source code to fix underlying bugs.
+This is indeed a great leap for Windows developers to contribute their expertise in building a nice Microsoft Calculator app.
+They can either participate in open discussions or improve their source code to fix underlying bugs.